deephaven/examples/prometheus/README.md

 ### High level overview

 This app pulls data from [Prometheus's API](https://prometheus.io/docs/prometheus/latest/querying/api/) through HTTP requests.
-The API responses are deserialized, and the values are extracted and stored into a Deephaven table.
+The API responses are deserialized, and the desired values are extracted and stored into a Deephaven table.

 This app writes to Deephaven tables both [statically](https://deephaven.io/core/docs/how-to-guides/new-table/) and [dynamically](https://deephaven.io/core/docs/how-to-guides/dynamic-table-writer/).